bbauska/Coursera-Bootstrap/readme.md

 It has one of those bellows with a keypad down below here and then you blow and then play the music with the keys there.

 And not everybody enjoys it.
-I\'m pretty sure.
+I&apos;m pretty sure.

 But no offense to accordion players.

 Accordions in bootstrap are very interesting for sure.

-We\'ll look at how we apply accordions to be able to reveal and hide content in our web page in this exercise.
+We&apos;ll look at how we apply accordions to be able to reveal and hide content in our web page in this exercise.

 Going back to About Us at HTML page where we had the corporate leadership information.

-Now, I\'m going to replace the top navigation with an accordion based navigation.
-I\'m going to remove this UL that defines the term navigation completely.
+Now, I&apos;m going to replace the top navigation with an accordion based navigation.
+I&apos;m going to remove this UL that defines the term navigation completely.

-And then we\'re going to design the accordion around the content that we already have.
+And then we&apos;re going to design the accordion around the content that we already have.

-Let\'s delete this UL that contains the tab navigation so they will be left with just this part which is enclosed inside the top panel and the top content.
+Let&apos;s delete this UL that contains the tab navigation so they will be left with just this part which is enclosed inside the top panel and the top content.

-We\'re going to go and modify this.
-Going to this div here, I\'m going to remove this class from there and then I apply the id as accordion.
+We&apos;re going to go and modify this.
+Going to this div here, I&apos;m going to remove this class from there and then I apply the id as accordion.

 We need this id later on to be able to create the accordion that div,